microsoft/presidio-research/docs/evaluator_options/span_based_approach.md

     (*) overlap_threshold can be customize in each use case.
 If it is not providied, our evaluation uses the default value of 0.5

-Then, we are able to calculate two more quantities from those labels:
+Then, we are able to calculate two additional metrics from those labels:

 <b>Possible</b>: The number of annotations in the gold-standard which contributes to the final score:
     Possible = correct + incorrect + partial + missed